German Chocolate Turtle Cake

 • I like using a bottled caramel sauce for drizzling over the top—it’s lighter than the caramel that goes in between the cake layers, and it’s easy to drizzle.

-How to make Turtle Cake
+How to Make German Chocolate Turtle Cake

 When you’re ready to serve the cake, pour the heavy cream into the bowl of a stand mixer.
 Add the powdered sugar and vanilla.
 Beat on medium-high until soft peaks form.